 6. Champagne Beach

-You will relax right in the heart of the spots you see on postcards or on your desktop and just feel like these destinations cannot be real.
+You will relax right in the heart of the spots you see on postcards or your desktop and feel these destinations cannot be accurate.
 Champagne Beach, one of the most popular places in Vanuatu, is on the island of Espiritu Santo; it guarantees visitors an experience they will likely never forget.

-The beach not only offers crystal clear waters, white sands and lush rainforests, but also its waters are frothy, affected by volcanic activity, where you can take a swim with parrot fish while enjoying the view of the beautiful coral reefs.
+The beach offers crystal clear waters, white sands, and lush rainforests.
+Its waters are also frothy, affected by volcanic activity.
+You can take a swim with parrot fish while enjoying the view of the beautiful coral reefs.

 7. Port Vila